This 1930s Clontarf semi-d has been transformed into a functional space full of personality

 Gordon is also a keen photographer, and his work has been incorporated into the home.
 “Gordon and Sarah have travelled to many beautiful parts of the world, and with Gordon being a keen and talented photographer it was obvious the photographs should be framed and displayed throughout their home,” Caroline says.

 “The gallery can grow over the years as they enjoy more adventures.
 The black wall at the top of the staircase is a particularly good backdrop to display the larger black-and-white prints.”

 Space has also been put to good use at every turn, such as a workspace created in a nook under the stairs.
 “Although the colour is dramatic, it is somehow quite restful too,” Caroline says.
 “Sarah commented that while on zoom calls from the nook her colleagues presumed the background was fake until one day the cats walked past!”

-Overall, Caroline says, the completed home feels warm and bright, while depth and texture comes from the carefully chosen materials and furnishings.
+Overall, Caroline says, the completed home feels warm and bright, while depth and texture come from the carefully chosen materials and furnishings.

 “We chose wide plank oiled oak floor which adds warmth.
 The warm white kitchen and soft grey walls balance the darker tones used in the living room, bar and understairs workspace.
-The vintage tan leather chairs and bar stools sit happily alongside soft luxurious jewel coloured velvets and there is a definitely a middle eastern feel to overall design with the Berber rug, Moroccan tea table and photography collection from travels in the east.”
+The vintage tan leather chairs and bar stools sit happily alongside soft, luxurious, jewel-coloured velvets and there is definitely a Middle Eastern feel to the overall design with the Berber rug, Moroccan tea table and photography collection from travels in the east.”